This article references the requirements in the following Standards:

 With your support, we can make that happen, so that food safety training doesn’t remain stuck in the past.

-We've tagged this article as: Training and competence
+We've tagged this article as: Section 12 Training and competency

 If you've enjoyed this post why not try these related articles…